gokhanercan/arxiv-style/README.md

 1. Fixed \citep and \citet usages.
 2. Updated to rounded bibliography style (Kour and Saabne, 2014b) instead of numbered one [1].
 3. Removed manual bibliography sections.
+4. Changed style defaults to 'abovecaption' setting for tables.

 ## Description: